olutayopeter/fx-deal-cluster/README.md

 # Fx Deal Cluster

-## Important Note: This project's new milestone is to move The whole system to work on Kubernetes, so stay tuned.

 This documentation provides an overview of the Spring Boot application along with instructions for Docker deployment.

 ## Application Overview